Alcohol and Your Body: What It’s Really Doing (From Brain to Gut to Sleep)

 A Simpler Way to Start

-You don’t need to overhaul everything.
+You don’t need to overhaul everything in your life.

 Start with one consistent shift: